Common Small Business Challenges and How to Overcome Them

 Before beginning a project, craft a strategy and estimate your expenses.
 You should take into account the time that will be spent on certain tasks as time is one of your small business’s most valuable resources.
-Calculating the approximate cost of projects helps you distribute budgets between projects and prioritize tasks with higher effectiveness that have lower cost.
+Calculating the approximate cost of projects helps you distribute budgets between projects and prioritise tasks with a higher effectiveness that have a lower cost.

 This article on Project Cost Management Done Right might become handy.